 - 1.6.2 "Plagiarism" is defined as an act that comprises borrowing the work of others, including printed and online resources, as one's own work without proper citation or acknowledgement.
-The use of other's work may include such practices as copying source materials, paraphrasing or translation of source materials, citing other's work without proper citations or acknowledgements, paraphrasing the author's ideas, etc. - 1.6.3 Examples of specific academic misconduct include but not limited to: - (a) Cheating during examinations; - (b) Using unauthorized materials or communication devices during examinations; - (c) Violating the rules and regulations of examinations; - (d) Engaging anyone to take an examination on one's behalf; - (e) Passing off work done by anyone as one's own work; - (f) Submitting the same assignment for two different modules; - (g) Copying materials without proper acknowledgment; - (h) Translating or paraphrasing source materials; - (i) Citing other's work without proper citations or acknowledgements; - (j) Fabricating information or data for research or provide fabricated information or facts; - (k) Fabricating analyses or their results; - Revising data to arrive at desirable results for analyses; and - (m) Selectively reporting the results for analyses, etc. - 1.6.4 All students are required to use the VeriGuide software for originality check before submitting an assignment and the originality check report should be submitted with the assignment.
-The submission date of the assignment and the VeriGuide check, whichever is later, would be taken as the final submission date of the assignment. - 1.6.5 Use of the VeriGuide is mandatory for all modules, except for modules which by their very special nature render the use of the
+The use of other's work may include such practices as copying source materials, paraphrasing or translation of source materials, citing other's work without proper citations or acknowledgements, paraphrasing the author's ideas, etc. - 1.6.3 Examples of specific academic misconduct include but not limited to: - (a) Cheating by whatever means during examinations/ assessments; - (b) Using unauthorized materials or communication devices during examinations/assessments; - (c) Violating the rules and regulations of examinations/ assessments; - (d) Engaging someone to impersonate another student to sit an examination/assessment or to impersonate others to take an examination/assessment; - (e) Patronizing or providing services with or without pay to undertake module assignment, assessment or examination; - (f) Submitting the same assignment for two different modules; - (g) Copying materials without proper acknowledgment; - (h) Translating or paraphrasing source materials; - (i) Citing other's work without proper citations or acknowledgements; - (j) Fabricating information or data for research or provide fabricated information or facts; - (k) Fabricating analyses or their results; - (I) Revising data to arrive at desirable results for analyses; and - (m) Selectively reporting the results for analyses, etc. - 1.6.4 Academic integrity in relation to examinations or assessments is applicable to all formats of examinations/assessments. - 1.6.5 All students are required to use the VeriGuide software for originality check before submitting an assignment and the originality check report should be submitted together with the assignment.
+The submission date of the assignment and the VeriGuide check, whichever is later, would be taken as the final submission date of the assignment.

-VeriGuide inapplicable, e.g. accounting, interpreting modules, etc.
+1.6.6 Use of the VeriGuide is mandatory for all modules, except for modules which by their very special nature render the use of the VeriGuide inapplicable, e.g. accounting, interpreting modules, etc.